-Quarterly Progress: Civil Defense continues to work toward obtaining cost figures that will inform the future progression of the project.
+Quarterly Progress: Civil Defense is in the process of circulating an MOU through the County contract routing process.
+This will allow the project to move forward with a timeline to begin in Q2, 2024.
+Civil Defense continues to work toward obtaining cost figures that will inform the future progression and timeline of the project.
 Credits from an ESRI collaboration with COH have been identified that could allow a cost/benefit analysis to identify how the proposed ArcGIS system will be integrated into existing County infrastructure.

-The schedule for that cost benefit analysis has not been determined at the time of this report.
-Environmental Review has determined this activity as exempt under 24 CFR Part 58.
+Environmental Review has determined this activity as exempt under 24 CFR Part 58..

-Quarterly Expenditure: \$0
+Quarterly Expediture: \$0